Put the TLC in TTC with our fertility-friendly, paraben-free lube.

 What’s different about The Lube?

-The Lube is free of parabens.
+Our water-based lubricant is paraben free.
 Preliminary evidence conducted in a Harvard University study links high paraben build up in the body with reduced fertility.

 I’m not trying to have a baby.
 Can I still use The Lube?